Winter Sports Season Full of Triumphs and Milestones

 Boys Hockey: The boys’ hockey team ended a week earlier than expected with a heartbreaking 2OT loss to St.Thomas Academy 3-2.
 It ended a terrific season for the Raiders that saw them win the SEC conference for the first time in 3 years and end the season with a 23-4-1 record.
 Owen Nelson ’25, Jimmy Dodig ’25, Max Bennett ’25, Nate Chorlton ’26, and Max Anderson ’26 all received SEC All-Conference Honors.
 Veszi Lippai ’25, Phoenix Cahill ’26, Max Thompson ’27, Marcus Matyas ’27, and Jonny Bloedow ’28 all received SEC All-Conference Honorable Mention.

-Girls Basketball: The girls basketball team has had a great season with a current record of 20-9 overall and a 12-6 record in the Suburban East Conference which earned them third place.
-The Raiders opened up section play as the #1 seed in Section 3AAA and defeated #8 seed Highland Park 82-14 in the quarterfinals, they defeated #4 seed South St. Paul 66-27 in the semifinals to advance to the Section 3AAA Championship game where they defeated #2 seed Two Rivers 65-53 on March 6 to send the Raiders back to the state tournament for the first time since 2018.
-The Raiders will open up state tournament play on March 12 at the Maturi Sports Pavilion at the University of Minnesota vs. Monticello at 2 pm.
+Girls Basketball: The girls basketball team opened up section play as the #1 seed in Section 3AAA and defeated #8 seed Highland Park 82-14 in the quarterfinals.
+They defeated #4 seed South St. Paul 66-27 in the semifinals to advance to the Section 3AAA Championship game where they defeated #2 seed Two Rivers 65-53 to send the Raiders back to the state tournament for the first time since 2018.
+The Raiders entered the state tournament as the #7 seed and drew #2 seed - undefeated Monticello.
+The Raiders pulled off the major upset and defeated the Magic 59-50 to advance to the final 4.
+The Raiders finished their season with a final record of 21-11 and a 4th place finish.

 Boys Basketball: The boys basketball capped off a great regular season by defeating Forest Lake 89-52 to win their second consecutive Suburban East Conference Championship.
-The Raiders finished the regular season with an overall record of 25-1 and a conference record of 17-1.
-The Raiders have earned the #1 seed in the sectional playoffs where we defeated Stillwater 71-50 in the sectional semifinal on March 8 and will now host Tartan for the section championship on March 13 at 7 pm.
+The Raiders finished the season with an overall record of 29-2 and a conference record of 17-1.
+The 29 wins this season is the second most in school history.
+The Raiders earned the #1 seed in the sectional playoffs where they defeated Stillwater 71-50 in the sectional semifinal on March 8 and on March 13 they defeated previously undefeated Tartan 73-68 in front of a capacity crowd and the Joe Mauer Field House to advance to the state tournament for the 16th time.
+The Raiders earned the # 1 seed in the state tournament and defeated Rochester John Marshall 69-57 in the state quarterfinals.
+The Raiders then faced Maple Grove on March 20 in the state semifinals at Williams Arena.
+After a slow start, the Raiders went on a 35-10 run to open the second half and defeated the Crimson 63-49 to advance to the state championship game where they were defeated by Wayzata to finish as MSHSL Class AAAA State Runner-Up.

 Congratulations to Tommy Ahneman ’25 who became the 17th Raider to eclipse the 1,000 career points scored in our February 15 game vs. DeLaSalle.
 The Raiders defeated the Islanders that night 74-60 to retain the Christian Brothers Golden Basketball.